stgit usage

 what's the point?

 The idea is to be able to keep a clean git history that allows for it to be git bisectable.
-Rather than co-mingling git commits, commits should contain one reasonable change.

-stgit also allows for reordering commits before they are pushed.
 So, if you're building out some new feature, you could work out different parts of you code and move them around after the fact.

 workflow

-initialize a path
+initialize a patch

 stg init